 Figure A-17.
-FQPSK-B I & Q eye diagrams (at input to IQ modulator).
+FQPSK-B I & Q Eye Diagrams (at Input to IQ Modulator).

 A common method at looking at I-Q modulation signals is the use of a vector diagram.
 One method of generating a vector diagram is to use an oscilloscope that has an XY mode.
 The vector diagram is generated by applying the I signal to the X input and the Q signal to the Y input.
 A sample vector diagram of FQPSK-B at the input terminals of an I-Q modulator is illustrated in Figure A-18.
 Note that the vector diagram values are always within a few percent of being on a circle.
-Any amplitude variations may cause spectral spreading at the output of a non-linear amplifier.
+Any amplitude variations may cause spectral spreading at the output of a nonlinear amplifier.

 Figure A-18.
-FQPSK-B vector diagram.
+FQPSK-B Vector Diagram

 Figure A-19 illustrates a nearly ideal FQPSK-JR spectrum (blue trace) and an FQPSK-JR spectrum with moderately large modulator errors (red trace).
-These spectra were measured at the output of a fully saturated RF non-linear amplifier with a random pattern of "1's" and "0's" applied to the input.
-The bit rate for Figure A-19 was 5 Mb/s.
+These spectra were measured at the output of a fully saturated RF nonlinear amplifier with a random pattern of 1s and 0s applied to the input.
+The bit rate for Figure A-19 was 5 Mbps.
 The peak of the spectrum was approximately -19 dBc.
-The 99-percent bandwidth of FQPSK-B is typically about 0.78 times the bit rate.
+B99% of FQPSK-B is typically about 0.78 times the bit rate.
 Note that with a properly randomized data sequence and proper transmitter design, FQPSK-B does not have significant sidebands (blue trace).

-Figure A-20 illustrates an FQPSK-B transmitter output with all "0's" as the input signal.
-With an all "0's" input, the differential encoder, cross-correlator, and wavelet selector provide unity amplitude sine and cosine waves with a frequency equal to 0.25 times the bit rate to the I and Q modulator inputs.
+Figure A-19.
+5 Mbps FQPSK-JR Spectrum with Random Input Data and Small (Blue) and Large (Red) Modulator Errors unity amplitude sine and cosine waves with a frequency equal to 0.25 times the bit rate to the I and Q modulator inputs.
 The resulting signal (from an ideal modulator) would be a single frequency component offset from the carrier frequency by exactly +0.25 times the bit rate.
 The amplitude of this component would be equal to 0 dBc.
 If modulator errors exist (they always will), additional frequencies will appear in the spectrum as shown in Figure A-20.
 The spectral line at a normalized frequency of 0 (carrier frequency) is referred to as the remnant carrier.
 This component is largely caused by DC imbalances in the I and Q signals.
 The remnant carrier power in Figure A-20 is approximately -31 dBc.
-Well designed FQPSK-B transmitters will have a remnant carrier level less than -30 dBc.
+Well-designed FQPSK-B transmitters will have a remnant carrier level less than -30 dBc.
 The spectral component offset, 0.25 times the bit rate below the carrier frequency, is the other sideband.
 This component is largely caused by unequal amplitudes in I and Q and by a lack of quadrature between I and Q. The power in this component should be limited to -30 dBc or less for good system performance.